 Full understanding of all certification and regulatory requirements and appropriate steps for compliance set in progress.
 Continued refinement of financial models including cost/performance trade-offs etc.

 Completion of product/solution design.
 The utilisation of first adopters/trial users.
 Full engagement, and product qualification, with all stakeholders; supply and customer agreements in place.

-Validation of financial models and projections for early and late stage production/launch.
+Validation of financial models and projections for early and late-stage production/launch.
 Accommodation of all certification and/or regulatory compliance for both the product/solution and supporting operations.

 Qualification of customers complete, and initial product/solution sales to target customers utilising developed business model and route to market strategy.

 Development of commercialisation strategies and approaches for large/rapid scale-up, including production and sales.
-Market assumptions continually updated and validated to reflect changing market dynamics.
+Market assumptions are continually updated and validated to reflect changing market dynamics.

-Widespread deployment is achieved, business model complete.
+Widespread deployment is achieved and the business model is complete.

 Although there are many benefits to grant funding, the process of applying can be confusing, time-consuming and strenuous.
 Using the creative and technical skills of a professional grant writing consultancy will assist your business in translating technologies and business models into a language and format that funders require; increasing the chance of success.
-So, if you have an ambitious project or innovation, why not Contact us?
+So, if you have an ambitious project or innovation, why not contact us?